stride3d/stride-docs/en/manual/physics/raycasting/overlaps.md

 }
 ```

+> [!NOTE]
+> **A span has a limited amount of elements it can contain**.
+If there are more hits than the buffer size, only the closest ones will be returned.

 ## OverlapInfo query

 This query works almost in the same way as the others.
-The main difference is that it treats each shape of a compound collider separately.
+The main difference is that it treats each shape of a [compound collider](../collider-shapes.md#compound) separately.
 This can result in the same [collidable](xref:Stride.BepuPhysics.CollidableComponent) being returned multiple times.

 ```csharp
 public void Overlap()